ballantynedewolf/WolfChart/README.md

   2. Open source with GNU licence
   3. Can be used on a wide variety of screen hardware
   3. Customisable optotypes and alphabets to come in version 2

+# How to use WolfChart without an internet connection
+As WolfChart is 100% Javascript, once it is open in your browser, no internet connection is needed.
+You will need to turn off any script blocking for WolfChart and do not prevent it from using Local Storage.
+ - Extract this archive to a location on your computer or network where it is unlikely to get moved in a hurry.
+ - Drag the **index.htm** file from this archive into your browser or paste its path into the browser address bar or use the browser's File>Open File menu option to search for it.
+ - Use the menu button top right to configure and calibrate your chart as normal
+ - Might be a good idea to bookmark it so that you can return quickly to WolfChart.
+Your configuration and calibration settings are kept even when you close the browser.
+ - Check periodically for updates when you have an internet connection.
+The version you are using is in the page title.

+# Version notes
 Ver1.4
  - various bug fixes
  - improved consistency of svg elements to use only filled paths and polygons, no strokes.